Rhianna Cockrell

 Biography

-Rhianna Cockrell, mezzo-soprano, has captivated audiences with her interpretations of Renaissance and Baroque works as well as her passion for contemporary works.
+Rhianna Cockrell, mezzo-soprano, whose instrument has been described as “clear and commanding” (Washington Post), and having a “natural warmth and unforced delivery” (EarRelevant) has captivated audiences with her interpretations of Renaissance and Baroque works as well as her passion for contemporary works.
 As a frequent and award-winning interpreter of J.S.
-Bach’s music, Cockrell’s performances have been described as “unforced” and “resolute” (Oregon ArtsWatch).
-Cockrell’s 2024–25 season sees her solo debut with Atlanta Symphony Orchestra in J.S.
-Bach’s Magnificat and Handel’s Messiah, as well as with Washington Bach Consort in J.S.
-Bach’s St. Matthew Passion.
-She also joins the Baltimore Basilica Schola Cantorum and Three Notch'd Road Baroque Ensemble as the alto soloist in J.S.
-Bach’s St. John Passion.
-Other season highlights include performances with Folger Consort, Ensemble Altera, The Thirteen, and True Concord Voices & Orchestra.
+Bach’s music, Cockrell’s performances have been hailed as “unforced…resolute” (Oregon ArtsWatch) and “beautifully controlled…masterful…breath-taking” (Early Music America).
+Cockrell’s 2025–26 season sees her return to Atlanta Symphony Orchestra as the alto soloist in Beethoven’s 9th Symphony and Handel’s Messiah, Durufle’s Requiem with The Thirteen, Bach’s B Minor Mass and Himmelskönig, Sei Willkommen, BWV 182 with Bach in Baltimore, as well as Bach’s St. Matthew Passion and Durufle’s Requiem with the Baltimore Basilica Schola.
+Other season highlights include performances with Ensemble Aeternum, Washington Bach Consort, Ensemble Altera, Apollo’s Fire, and True Concord Voices & Orchestra.

 Cockrell earned her master of musical arts in early music voice performance from the Yale School of Music, where she performed as the alto soloist in works by Telemann and Schütz with Masaaki Suzuki and the Yale Schola Cantorum and in Handel’s Messiah with the Yale Glee Club.
 Most recently, Cockrell was invited back to join Yale Schola Cantorum in their Germany tour as the soloist in Aaron Copland’s In the Beginning.